Integer-Forcing Linear Receivers: Proposed Receiver Architecture

-Theorem \ref{thm:rate} provides an achievable rate for the integer-forcing architecture for any preprocessing matrix $\mathbf{B}$ and any full-rank integer matrix $\mathbf{A}.$ The remaining task is to select these matrices in such a way as to {\em maximize} the rate expression given in Theorem \ref{thm:rate}.
+Theorem \ref{thm:rate} states an achievable integer-forcing rate for any choice of equalization matrix $\mathbf{B}$ and full-rank integer matrix $\mathbf{A}.$ (Recall that these choices do not need to be revealed to the transmitters, only the target rate $R_{\tx}$.)
+The remaining task is to select these matrices in such a way as to {\em maximize} the rate~\eqref{e:totalrate}.
 This turns out to be a non-trivial task.
 We consider it in two steps.
-In particular, we first observe that for a fixed integer matrix $\mathbf{A},$ it is straightforward to characterize the optimal preprocessing matrix $\mathbf{B}.$ Then, in the next subsection, we discuss the problem of selecting the integer matrix $\mathbf{A}.$
+In particular, we first observe that for a fixed integer matrix $\mathbf{A}$ it is straightforward to characterize the optimal equalization matrix $\mathbf{B}.$ In the next subsection, we will discuss the harder problem of selecting the integer matrix $\mathbf{A}.$

-We consider the case when $N \geq M$ and note that given a fixed full-rank integer matrix $\mathbf{A}$, a simple choice for preprocessing matrix is where $\mathbf{H}^{\dag}$ is the pseudoinverse of $\mathbf{H}$.
-We call this scheme ``exact'' integer-forcing since the effective channel matrix after preprocessing is simply the full-rank integer matrix $\mathbf{A}$.
-We also note that choosing $\mathbf{B}_\text{ {EXACT}}$ and $\mathbf{A} = \mathbf{I}$ corresponds to the decorrelator.
-More generally, the performance of exact integer-forcing is summarized in the following corollary. \begin{corollary} Consider the case where $N \geq M$.
-The achievable rate from Theorem \ref{thm:rate} can be written equivalently as for any full-rank integer matrix $\mathbf{A}$ by setting $\mathbf{B} = \mathbf{H}^{\dag}\mathbf{A}$. \end{corollary} We call the expression in the denominator of \eqref{eq:ratesub} the ``effective noise variance.''
-The achievable rate in (\ref{eq:exactrate}) is determined by the largest effective noise variance,
+To start, consider the special case when the rank of $\mathbf{H}$ is equal to the number of transmit antenna, $\mathrm{rank}(\mathbf{H}) = \mrt$.
+For a fixed integer matrix $\mathbf{A}$, a simple choice for the equalization matrix is We call this scheme ``exact'' integer-forcing since the effective channel matrix after equalization is simply the full-rank integer matrix $\mathbf{A}$.
+We also note that by setting $\mathbf{A} = \mathbf{I}$ we recover the zero-forcing receiver from~\eqref{e:zfprojection}.
+More generally, the performance of exact integer-forcing is summarized in the following corollary. \begin{corollary} Assume that $\mathrm{rank}(\mathbf{H}) = \mrt$.
+The following sum rate is achievable via integer-forcing with $\mathbf{B}_{\text{exact}}$: \end{corollary} Note that the achievable rate in (\ref{eq:exactrate}) is determined by the largest effective noise variance, Hence, the goal is to choose linearly independent integer vectors $\mathbf{a}_1, \mathbf{a}_2, \ldots, \mathbf{a}_{\mrt}$ to minimize $\sigma^2_{\text{exact}}$.
+As we will discuss in Section~\ref{sec:equations}, this problem corresponds to finding the shortest basis for the lattice induced by $(\mathbf{H}{^T})^{\dag}$.